dusk-network/rusk/circuits/bid/README.md

 algorithm.

 ### Documentation
-The best usage example of this library can actually be found in the rusk library.
-This is the place where this lib provides all it's functionallities in order to check the correctness of the Bids of the bidders.
+The best usage example of this library can actually be found in the Bid contract.
+This is the place where this lib provides all it's functionallities together with PoseidonTrees and Zero Knowledge Proofs.
-See: <https://github.com/dusk-network/rusk/tree/master/rusk for more info and detail.>
+See: <https://github.com/dusk-network/rusk/tree/master/contracts/bid> for more info and detail.

 You can also check the documentation of this crate [here](https://docs.rs/bid-circuits/0.1.0/).

 #### Licensing
 This code is licensed under Mozilla Public License Version 2.0 (MPL-2.0).
-Please see [LICENSE](https://github.com/dusk-network/rusk/blob/master/circuits/bid) for further info.
+Please see [LICENSE](https://github.com/dusk-network/rusk/blob/master/circuits/bid/LICENSE) for further info.

 #### About
 Protocol & Implementation designed by the [dusk](https://dusk.network) team.